dknight/whoopee/2024-01-05 lua-cheatsheet.md

 Functions are code blocks it is good to put reusable code.

-Here are my personal recommendations, based on my experience, for using functions with efficiency and not shooting in the leg.
+Here are my recommendations, based on my experience, for using functions with efficiency and not shooting in the leg.

 Try to follow the concept of [pure